Transfer of business & employee contracts: how to manage employee contracts before and after buying a business

 Importantly, national employment standards will still apply, even if there's no written agreement or an award does not apply.

 What if you discover there's an underpayment ?

 First, you should make sure that the current business owner corrects any underpayments before you buy the business.

 Also, you'll want to reduce the risk of being liable for underpayments.

 So, for your protection, it's a good idea to have a clause in your sale of business contract like this one:

 The Vendor will be responsible for all pre and post completion date claims, suits, demands, actions or proceedings arising out of or in connection with the employees that were ever employed by the vendor or the cessation of their employment.

 Next, you can negotiate a business sale to either include or exclude current employee entitlements.

-If you will not be responsible for existing employee entitlements, the current business owner will pay what's due up until the settlement date.
+If you agree with the seller that you will not be responsible for existing employee entitlements, the current business owner will pay what's due up until the settlement date.

 And in this case, you should write to the employees and explain a new employment contract applies and also that the period of service with the old employer will not count.